 - A. Except in the case of initial hiring, eligible employees shall be awarded five (5) personal days per year.
 Personal Days may be taken any time during the calendar year.
-Employees must give a minimum of thirty (30) minutes advance notice for approval of time off to the Manager or designee, where practicable. - B. During the first calendar year of employment the employee shall be awarded personal days on a pro-rated basis after. six months of consecutive service.
+Employees must give a minimum of twenty-four (24) hours advance notice for approval of time off to the Manager or designee, where practicable. - B. During the first calendar year of employment the employee shall be awarded personal days on a pro-rated basis after passing the six-month probationary period.
 The following schedule shall apply:

 Probationary Period Ends Eligible For

 January - February 5 Days

 March- April 4 Days

 May - June 3 Days

 July - August 2 Days

 September - October 1 Day

 November - December 0 Days